philqc/deep-value-networks-pytorch/README.md

 ### Implemented ###
 * Feature network (INFNET & SPEN): <br /> Multi-layer perceptron that computes a feature representation of the inputs.
 Also can be used as a baseline model
+* SPEN for multi-label classification
 * Deep Value Networks: Almost completed. <br /> Missing:
   * Parallel inference.
   * Reproduction of the authors' results on the Weizmann horses dataset.

 ### Reproducibility ###
-We could easily reproduce the authors' results with the DVN on Bibtex (F1 of 44.07% on the test set) :
+We could easily reproduce the authors' results with the DVN on Bibtex (F1 of 44.07% on the test set).
+Conversely, we had trouble reproducing the SPEN's results and we only achieved a F1 Score of 40% on the test set, compared to 42.2 for the authors.
+We could have probaly done some extra hyper-parameter search to reach it though. <br />
 <img src="figures/bibtex_dvn_comparisons.png" width="80%">